 Cross-sectoral Competence and Creativity: Implant them Deeper in Organizations

-What’s the foundation of cross-sectoral collaboration?
-How is it connected with creativity?
-How do organizations facilitate cross-sectoral competence?
-The first wave of innovation were new ad-hoc groups, staff positions, labs or project teams.
-Now the challenge is to implant creative competence in the lines of organizations.
+What’s the basis for cross-sector collaboration?
+How does it relate to creativity?
+How do organisations facilitate cross-sectoral competence?
+The first wave of innovation was new ad hoc groups, staff positions, labs or project teams.
+Now the challenge is to embed creative competence in the organisation.

-Social innovation is created when the ideas and practices of a group of citizens become inspiration for others and affect in the end the general way of acting and thinking in the society.
-The “social” refers to their aim to contribute to the improvement of social conditions, civic practice, political engagement or other public activities.
+Social innovation arises when the ideas and practices of one group of citizens become an inspiration for others, ultimately influencing the general way in which society acts and thinks.
+The ‘social’ refers to its aim to contribute to the improvement of social conditions, civic practice, political engagement or other public activities.

-Usually after a phase of incubation, an idea may gain traction across system borders.
-Such innovations often are “new combinations or hybrids of existing elements, rather than being wholly new in themselves” and in their development they “cut across organisational, sectoral or disciplinary boundaries.”
-[Mulgan, Tucker, Ali, Sanders: Social-Innovation – What It Is, Why It Matters and How It Can Be Accelerated]
+Typically, after a period of incubation, an idea can gain traction across system boundaries.
+Such innovations are often “new combinations or hybrids of existing elements, rather than being wholly new in themselves” and in their development they “cut across organisational, sectoral or disciplinary boundaries.”
+(Sanders, Mulgan, Tucker, Ali, 2007)

-For example, a method for planning can become a trend.
-Just think of Design Thinking over the past few years.
-Another example from the field of civil engagement is the idea of positive measures regarding gender representation, which has lead to women’s quotas in economy and politics.
-Originally tested and developed in grassroots groups, over time the idea grew more and more mainstream.
-In cities activists became inspired by E. Ostrom’s research on Commons and applied the idea of commoning to their urban context.
-Today Urban Commons enrich the civic engagement landscape of our cities.
-The very idea of deliberative democracy began as an experiment of adding innovative practices with a participatory, consultative, and discursive focus to exisiting political structures.
+For example, a method of planning can become a trend.
+Think of design thinking in recent years.
+Another example from the field of civic engagement is the idea of positive action for gender representation, which has led to quotas for women in business and politics.
+Initially tested and developed in grassroots groups, the idea became more mainstream over time.
+In cities, activists were inspired by E. Ostrom’s research on commons and applied the idea of commoning to their urban context.
+Today, urban commons enrich the landscape of civic engagement in our cities.
+The idea of deliberative democracy itself began as an experiment to add innovative practices with a participatory, consultative and discursive focus to existing political structures.

-A necessary ingredient for innovation is creativity, not only because it helps to generate ideas, but also because it can involve citizens in a dialogue about their needs and the different opportunities to approach them.
-As a result of this conversation new solutions might appear and be tested.
+A necessary ingredient for innovation is creativity, not only because it helps to generate ideas, but also because it can engage citizens in a dialogue about their needs and the different ways to address them.
+As a result of this dialogue, new solutions can emerge and be tested.

 Creativity is an ability that helps us process the wealth of information that our